First Nations Research Network

-The nātawihowin (art of self-healing) First Nations Health and Wellness Network is the only First Nations-specific health research network in Saskatchewan.
-Under the umbrella of FSIN’s Health and Social Development Commission (HSDC) and FMHRN, the Network will be strategically situated to provide support to First Nations health leaders and communities and to post-secondary researchers and students.
+The nātawihowin (art of self-healing) First Nations Research Network is the only First Nations-specific health research network in Saskatchewan.
+Under the umbrella of FSIN’s Health and Social Development Commission (HSDC) and the Saskatchewan NEIHR, the Network will be strategically situated to provide support to First Nations health leaders and communities and to post-secondary researchers and students.

 How was the name chosen?The Federation of Sovereign Indigenous Nations (FSIN) represents 74 First Nations in Saskatchewan and is a FMHRN primary partner.
 Following the protocols of the Cultural Responsiveness Framework, cloth and tobacco were given by Dr. JoLee Sasakamoose and Mr. Martin Bembridge (FSIN) to traditional bundle keeper, Alex Ahenakew, Ahtahkakoop First Nation.
 Mr. Ahenakew is the second generation of Elders to work with the Cultural Responsiveness Framework and he was a key Knowledge Keeper at FSIN’s traditional wellness gathering in August 2019.
 Mr. Ahenakew provided the name, nātawihowin for the First Nations network.
 The translation of the name is “the art of self-healing” or to “seek out healing”, with a deeper meaning for out network of the convergence of western ways with Indigenous ways coming together to support each other’s healing.